 Students are considered to have graduated on time if they finish their studies within four years.
 At Virginia Tech the on-time graduation rate of first-time, full-time students is 65%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 30,020 undergraduates at Virginia Tech with 29,112 being full-time and 908 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Virginia Tech, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Virginia Tech, approximately 40% of students took out student loans averaging $8,517 a year.
-That adds up to $34,068 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Virginia Tech, approximately 42% of students took out student loans averaging $9,600 a year.
+That adds up to $38,400 over four years for those students.

 Contact details for Virginia Tech are given below.